Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Methods

 \subsection{Recording Procedure}

-We recorded the position of the artificial fingertip, the applied load, the sound generated by the contact, and the acceleration signal at the fingertip.
-The position data was obtained from the 3D printer, while sensors captured the load, sound, and acceleration signals.
-We tested five velocities (20 mm/s, 30 mm/s, 40 mm/s, 50 mm/s, and 60 mm/s) and eight directions (intercardinal direction), resulting in 40 combinations.
-This variation in sliding speed was determined in reference to previous studies~\cite{Isleyen2020-wl, Vardar2017-ct, Meyer2014-xo}.
-The following measurements were made for each of the 130 textures:
+Prior to haptic data recording, we captured all texture images with their positions and orientations carefully controlled to match the 100 mm $\times$ 100 mm traced area using a flatbed scanner.

+We subsequently recorded four signals for each trial using the recording system: (i) audio generated at contact, (ii) rubber tip acceleration, (iii) normal force, and (iv) the in-plane $(x,y)$ position of the rubber tip.
+We tested five velocities (20, 30, 40, 50, and 60 mm/s), eight directions (intercardinal directions), and two applied forces (0.5 and 1.0 N).
+The selection of sliding velocities and applied forces was based on typical ranges observed in finger–object sliding interactions~\cite{Isleyen2020-wl, Vardar2017-ct, Meyer2014-xo}.

-\begin{enumerate} \item Place the material on the bed of the equipment. \item Find the height at which the force of the rubber tip against the material is 1 N and set z = 0.
-The initial position (center of the bed) is set to x = 0, y = 0. \item For each of the eight intercardinal directions, calculate the target x and y coordinate values so that the sliding distance of the artificial fingertip is 80 mm, and move the artificial fingertip to this position at the height of z = 0.
-The sensor values are taken from the start point to the end point of each sliding. \item Repeat 3) for five velocity variations. \item Repeat 3) and 4) again.
-In other words, a total of $8 \times 5 \times 2$ = 80 tracing motions are performed for one material. \end{enumerate}
+The recording proceeded as follows for each of the 118 textures: \begin{enumerate} \item Place the material on the bed of the equipment. \item For each force level (0.5 and 1.0 N), determine the contact height that yields the desired normal force and set this height as the local reference ($z{=}0$) for all passes at that force level.
+The initial position (center of the bed) is set to $x = 0$, $y = 0$. \item For each combination of eight intercardinal directions and five velocity conditions, plan a straight-line trajectory of length 80~mm from the origin along the specified heading, and record sensor values from the start to the end point of each sliding.
+Repeat this procedure twice for each condition.
+In total, 8 (directions) $\times$ 5 (velocities) $\times$ 2 (applied forces) $\times$ 2 (repetitions) = 160 sliding motions are performed for each material. \end{enumerate}

+After data recording, we performed post-processing including active noise cancellation of audio to remove mechanical noise and temporal synchronization between sensors.
+The details of active noise cancellation are described in the next Section.